delftdata/valentine-data-fabricator/README.md

 ## Dataset Generator

 The Dataset Generator was implemented from scratch to address the needs of Valentine.
+It takes as input a given table and it outputs two tables, derived from the horizontal/vertical partition of the first.
 As explained in the corresponding paper, the Dataset Generator aims to create unionable, view-unionable, joinable and semantically joinable pairs of tables that serve as datasets upon which the experments of Valentine are conducted.
 The strategies and the techniques used from the generator are on the same spirit with the existing works.
 They are presented in details in the aforementioned paper.